 Where can you go for care?

-At North Memorial Health, Mental Health and Addiction providers evaluate individuals with suspected or demonstrated neurological problems in collaboration with primary care providers.
+At North Memorial Health, Mental Health Services providers evaluate individuals with suspected or demonstrated neurological problems in collaboration with primary care providers.
 These evidence based assessments can assist in deferentially diagnosing potential reasons for cognitive decline such as reversible causes of depression versus the early stages of a progressive dementia.

 - Outpatient evaluations: For adults (18 years of age or older) outpatient evaluations are available for a wide range of cognitive concerns, including those related to potential traumatic brain injury, progressive dementia disorders, substance-abuse, and stroke among others.
 The North Memorial Health care team provides results and recommendations from neuropsychological evaluation to the referring provider and patient for intervention planning.

 - Inpatient services: Neuropsychological assessment is also available for inpatient consultation on the medical and psychiatric units at the at North Memorial Health Hospital in Robbinsdale.
 This inpatient service often includes brief cognitive screens to assist in making recommendations for discharge or assistance in determination of decision making capacity.

 How can you manage your dementia?